opentracing-contrib/ruby-redis-instrumentation/README.md

 Redis::Instrumentation.instrument
 ```

-`instrument` takes an optional argument, `tracer`, to set a custom OpenTracing
+`instrument` takes two optional arguments:
+* `tracer`, to set a custom OpenTracing tracer.
-tracer.
 It will default to `OpenTracing.global_tracer`.
+* `db_statement_length`, to set a maximum value length for the `db.statement` tag.
+It will not truncate by default.

 ## Development